Asa Griggs Candler Professor of Environmental Health

 Rollins School of Public Health, Emory University

-Matthew Freeman is an associate professor in the department of Environmental Health and jointly appointed in Epidemiology and the Hubert Department of Global Health.
+Matthew Freeman is the Asa Griggs Candler Professor of Environmental Health in the Gangarosa Department of Environmental Health at the Rollins School of Public Health at Emory University.
+He holds joint appointments in Epidemiology and Global Health, and is a Fellow at Emory’s Global Health Institute.
 He received his BA in Biology from Wesleyan University, his MPH in Global Environmental Health from Emory University and a PhD from the University of London School of Hygiene and Tropical Medicine.
 His work is focused on the health and educational impact of community- and school-based water, sanitation, and hygiene (WASH) in low-income settings.
 Dr. Freeman is interested in the impacts of WASH access on soil-transmitted helminths, trachoma, diarrheal disease and educational outcomes; quantifying and understanding use and behavior change for WASH; and understanding drivers of program sustainability and equity of access.

 For more information about Dr. Freeman’s current projects and contact information please visit his website.